StephenBlaney/ConnectFour-/README.md

 Next what we are going to do is to create another loop at this will separate the board loop from the token loop as we are currently getting a few glitches currently with the board.

 ![Connectfour(2 0)](https://user-images.githubusercontent.com/22968181/57029137-c45e6600-6c38-11e9-8f2e-a03dab845bba.PNG)

+# Step 5: Additional features

+An additional feature we are going to add is a scroll wheel token on top of our application this will let us know who turn it is.
+We create an event conditional for when event equals mouse motion ```posx = event.pos[0]``` which is where every our mouse is and if the turn == 0 (player 1) draw a red circle else draw a yellow circle don’t forget to update.
+Next feature is that we want some of notification that tells the player they have won.
+So, we create our font object and set the parameters as monospace and size 57.
+Now to render that on the screen horizontally we create a label where we had our text congratulating the player 	instead we take that out and write label = myfont.render(“Player 1 wins !!!”
+1, RED) 1 justifies it and red cause it player 1 colour.We can update a certain part of the screen with our new label by using the blit method and we use that to set the label.
+Repeat for player 2.

+That’s it you now how a fully functioning connect four game.